 - A visual approach to represent decisions and outcomes is very helpful.

 - The decision tree handles the training data set with errors and missing values.

 - They can handle discrete values and numerical attributes.
 It works with categorical and continuous variables for input and output.

 - They are a useful tool for the business domain who has to take decisions after analyzing under certain conditions.

 - Learners can create a complex decision tree depending on trained data. this process is termed as overfitting, a difficult process in decision tree models.

 - The values preferred to be is categorical, if it is continuous, the decision tree loses information which leads to error-prone.
 Exponential calculation growth is higher while analyzing.

 - Many class labels lead to incorrect complex calculations and give low prediction accuracy of the dataset.

 - The information gained in the DT algorithm gives a biased response to categorical higher values.

-Therefore, to conclude, decision trees provide a practical and easy method for learning and strongly known as efficient tools for machine learning as in a short time they perform well with large datasets.
+Therefore, to conclude, decision trees provide a practical and easy method for learning and are strongly known as efficient tools for machine learning as in a short time they perform well with large datasets.
 It’s a learning task that uses a statistical approach to make a generalized conclusion.
-Now it’s better understood why the decision tree is used in predictive modelling and for data scientists they are a powerful tool.
+Now it’s better understood why the decision tree is used in predictive modeling and for data scientists they are a powerful tool.